 New Year’s Eve at Buddhist Temple

 Last year January 25th marked the beginning of the Year of the Rat according to the Chinese calendar.
 In 2021 the Year of the Ox begins on Friday, February 12th.

-Celebrations begin on February 4th, New Year’s Eve, and nowhere are the festivities more culturally interesting than at the International Buddhist Temple between around 10:00 am and midnight.
+Celebrations begin on February 13th, which is New Year’s Eve, and nowhere are the festivities more culturally interesting than at the International Buddhist Temple between around 10:00 am and midnight.
 Although the celebrations go all day, it’s at night when they become especially amazing.
 Hopefully they’ll be able to happen in 2021.

 What to Expect on New Year’s Eve

 Being a Buddhist Temple, don’t expect fireworks and people drinking alcohol in the streets.
 Rather, expect to smell incense and Asian foods, to hear the occasional gong and chanting, and to see beautiful lanterns, massive temple buildings, thousands of (primarily Chinese and other Asian) people walking around, golden statues and elaborate gardens all lit up in the evening.

 Truly, the experience at night is spectacular – in a Zen Buddhist kind of way.